 The use of food cultures with bioprotective effects is becoming more widespread, and for good reason.
-Bioprotective food cultures – such as Chr.
-Hansen’s FRESHQ® – help fight spoilage to extend shelf life, reduce waste and enable consumers to get the most out of the foods they buy.
+Fermentation-enabled bioprotection – such as Chr.
+Hansen’s FRESHQ® – helps fight spoilage to extend shelf life, reduce waste and enable consumers to get the most out of the foods they buy.
 While these lactic acid bacteria have long been known to delay the spoilage of food, their exact mode of action was less well-understood.

 We are proud to share these findings, which are significant and featured in an article in the prestigious Applied and Environmental Microbiology Journal.